warriordog/ActivityPubSharp/Tests/readme.md

 * [xUnit](https://xunit.net/) is used as the test runner.
 * [Fluent Assertions](https://fluentassertions.com) is available for testing support.
 * Please do *not* add any mocking library - we prefer fakes over mocks for more explicit testing.
+* To group tests, use abstract nested classes.
+See existing tests as an example.

 ## Test Projects